-For those of you who don’t know, I currently live in London and since moving here I’ve made a few favourite local food discoveries.
-One of those is the burgers (and sausages) from the Muddy Boots butchers and store in Crouch End.
-Not only do they make scrumptious burger patties with interesting flavours and succulent bangers, but their meat quality is also top-notch – win-win situation!
 They have these amazing tasting lamb, feta and olive burger patties but they actually contain some bread crumbs (they have loads of GF stuff as well).
-To cut the story short, after trying these burgers and falling in love with the flavours, I decided to recreate my own version sans the wheat.
+To cut the story short, after trying these burgers and falling in love with the flavours, I decided to recreate my own version without the wheat/gluten.

-I decided to stick to very similar ingredients but you can easily make these burgers with ground beef instead of lamb.
+I decided to stick to very similar ingredients but you can easily make these burgers with ground beef, chicken or pork instead of lamb.
 I recommend using goat’s or sheep’s milk feta as these are usually less problematic for people with milk sensitivities, however, you can also omit the cheese completely and adjust the salt seasoning.
 Instead, you could add some sun-dried tomatoes…then again, the feta might be the secret to their deliciousness so it’s your call.

 For a complete meal, I served these with grilled zucchini and a salad with gherkins and sun-dried tomatoes but you could also make some sweet potato fries and grilled onions on the side.
 They are fantastic on a barbecue too, just make sure not to flip them too early as they might crumble a little.

-Also, try my Beef Burgers With Garlic Kale & Sweet Potatoes.Print
+- Beef Burgers With Garlic Kale & Sweet Potatoes

 For the burgers